riwepo/fem-space-tourism-website/README.md

 This was my first challenge using react-router-dom.js

+This was the first time I had built a site from a Figma design.

 It was challenging following along with Kevin, and then adapting what he was doing to react.

 The main learning was how Kevin develops a plug and play design system using CSS, with lots of small pieces that can be combined together.